This article originally appeared on VICE UK.

 Maybe you're the exception then.

 I don't think so.
 I'm very typical of migrants who come to the UK.
-Let's be clear, the NHS, and most of our society, runs on migrant labour.
+Let's be clear, the NHS, and most of our society, runs on migrant labor.
 If we all downed tools for just one day this country would come to a stand still.

 If somebody was ill, let's say in Kenya where I am from, there is no way the average person will be able to afford to buy a ticket to travel to the UK for healthcare.
 It would take decades to save.
 The ones who can afford to fly can afford private healthcare in Kenya.